 Rachael has been a past adjudicator for district festivals and for the Kotzschmar Memorial fund in Portland, Maine.
 She has been a member of the Casco Bay Concert Band, a past instructor at the Southern Maine Music Academy at USM, attended the National Flute Convention in New York City and has participated in the Metropolitan Flute Orchestra at New England Conservatory.
 She is a past member of Quint-Essential Winds based in Rochester, NH and Piping Hot Flutes based in Portland, ME.

-Happily residing in her native seaside town of Kennebunk, Rachael spends her time with her husband Tyler and two exuberant daughters, balancing interests such as travel, art and design, home renovation and real estate, nature, history, and cooking.
+Happily residing in her native seaside town of Kennebunk, Rachael spends her time with her husband and two daughters, balancing interests such as travel, art and design, home renovation and real estate, nature and history.